The Food Bank advocates for change, bringing issues of hunger to the forefront and empowering people to work towards developing long-term solutions.

 Secondary Focus

-- Expanded food literacy in MA schools
+- Expand food literacy in MA schools, SD.1235/HD.2100.

 - Affordable housing and utilities

-- Universal access to affordable health insurance
+- Universal access to affordable health insurance.

-- Farm to School initiatives
+- Farm to School initiatives.

 Previous Initiatives